-He is an Assistant Clinical Professor in rheumatology at USF, where he attends division meetings.
+He is an Assistant Clinical Professor in rheumatology at USF.

 Dr. Sebba is a fellow of the American College of Rheumatology.
 He is a member of the American Society of Bone and Mineral Research, an international group of scientists and physicians who are interested in osteoporosis and other bone diseases.

 Dr. Sebba has been a primary investigator in 60 studies of rheumatoid arthritis, osteoarthritis, and osteoporosis.
-He is actively involved in clinical research, and he has published original research and review articles in these fields (see “publications” menu above).
-He is currently collaborating on two publications on rheumatoid arthritis.
+He is actively involved in clinical research, and he has published original research and review articles in these fields.

-Dr. Sebba has been listed as one of the Best Doctors in America® in 2012-2017 and now 2017-2018.
-This list is compiled from surveys of physicians, asking them whom they themselves would see for treatment.
-See Best Doctors Tampa Bay.
+Dr. Sebba has been listed as one of the Best Doctors in America®.
+This list is compiled from surveys of physicians, asking them whom they themselves would see for treatment. (see Best Doctors Tampa Bay).
 He was listed as one of “America’s Most Compassionate Doctors” in 2014-2015.